tprakash17/aws-instance-with-ELB/README.md

-# Introduction
+# Introduction and setup info
 This is terraform project which creates AWS stack including ELB, EC2 instance with supplied USER_DATA (i.e shell script to start nginx docker container with custom default page).
 Stack uses default VPC, subnet and security group to keep the configuration simple.

-This setup is eligible to be used with AWS free tier.
+* AMI - ami-0dc82b70
+* Instance Type- t2.micro instance
+* ELB
+* Default VPC, subnet, security group

 ## Requirements
 * AWS cli is configured on local system with sufficient permissions.
 EC2FullPermission should be OK for this.
 This is required for terraform to have permission to create AWS resources.